giovannibeeres/FiniteStateMachine/README.md

 object.machine.update();
 ```

-..the Machine will at it's first update init the generic enter function.
+..the Machine will at it's first update init the default enter function.
 After that the custom update function will be initiated until a new State will be set.
 Which would mean the generic exit function would be executed.